8 mistakes that could invalidate your travel insurance

 You will often be able to buy an add-on for things like winter sports - but other activities like bungee jumping, elephant riding and jet skiing just won’t be covered.
 Remember, policies vary so be sure to check yours to see which activities are included and which are excluded.

-5. Taking sports equipment without dedicated cover
+5. Using sports equipment without buying dedicated sports cover

-For those who are off on a sporting holiday, it’s best to look at specialist policies that can cover your equipment.
-Golf clubs are the main example here, as many standard policies won’t cover these, although many will offer it as an add-on.
+If you're off on an active holiday, you should look at specialist policies that can cover your equipment and activity.
+Golf clubs are the key example here, as many standard policies won’t cover these, although most will offer this as an add-on.
+The same often applies to other sports needing specialised equipment, like skiing.

-The same often applies for other sports needing specialised equipment, like skiing.
-These sports carry a high risk of injury or equipment damage, so it's best to do your research and choose a dedicated policy to make sure you’re covered.
+These sports carry a high risk of injury or equipment damage, so it's best to do your research and choose a dedicated policy to make sure you’re covered for every eventuality.

 6. Exceeding your claim limit